5tanly/FactionTop/old/README.md

 If you want to remove the emojis and use only the numbers, replace the emoji shortcodes with #1, #2, #3

 Examples are below in the screenshots section

-##### Usage Statistics
-Usage statistics are enabled by default and are used to estimate how many users are running the script every day, you can disable it in factiontop.ini by changing this line to false

-	usagestatistics=true

 ## Troubleshooting
 ###### I get an error that looks like this "System.InvalidOperationException"